This post may contain affiliate links (read more)

 What went?
 Birthday cards that weren’t from me, Luke or Elise.

-Now the only physical paperwork in the expanding file is the important documents I mentioned earlier, Luke’s DBS and both of our qualification/achievement certificates.
+Now the only physical paperwork in the expanding file is the important documents, Luke’s DBS and both of our qualification/achievement certificates.

-They fit neatly into the file without it bursting at the seams and each section is labelled so whatever we are looking for, we’re able to easily put our hands to.
+It all fits neatly into the file without it bursting at the seams and each section has a label so whatever we are looking for, we can easily put our hands to.

 Now when any paperwork comes into the house, I put it on top of the sideboard.
 I hate clutter on surfaces so leaving it there forces me to deal with it.
 Any takeaway menus/junk mail goes straight into recycling, appointments are put in my phone calendar and either scanned or binned, and anything else is dealt with as above.